simeononsecurity/simeononsecurity.ch/content/articles/operating-systems_-windows,-linux,-and-macos-compared/index.en.md

 * **Regular Updates**: Apple releases regular updates for macOS, including bug fixes, security patches, and new features.
 These updates can be easily installed through the App Store or System Preferences.
 * **Long-Term Support**: Apple provides long-term support for macOS versions, ensuring that users receive updates and security patches for several years after the initial release.
-* **Compatibility**: macOS updates are designed to maintain compatibility with a wide range of Mac hardware and software, allowing users to upgrade their operating system without worrying about compatibility issues.
+* **Compatibility**: macOS updates are designed to maintain compatibility with many Mac hardware and software, allowing users to upgrade their operating system without worrying about compatibility issues.

 > Tip: It is recommended to regularly update macOS to benefit from the latest security enhancements and features.